ekonda/kutana/README.md

 ## Usage

-- Create `Kutana` engine and add managers.
+- Create `Kutana` application and add managers.
 - Register your plugins in the executor.
 You can import plugin from folders with function `load_plugins`.
-Files should be a valid python modules with available `plugin` field with your plugin (`Plugin`).
+Files should be a valid python modules with available `plugin` field with your plugin (`Plugin`) or field `plugins` with list of instances of `Plugin` class.
-- Start engine.
+- Start application.

 Example `run.py` (token for VKManager is loaded from the file "configuration.json" and plugins are loaded from folder "plugins/")